ashariati/python-octomap/README.rst

 Install
 -------
-You can install python-octomap using the normal distutils install command:
+You can install python-octomap using pip:

-    $ python setup.py install
+    $ sudo pip3 install .